rpanderson/workflow-sandbox/README.md

 ### Acknowledgements

 Much of this is guided by the practices of other development communities, and many helpful conversations with [@chrisjbillington](https://github.com/chrisjbillington) and [@philipstarkey](https://github.com/philipstarkey).

+Pointless addition for the sake of making a PR